How to Build Confidence in Others

 When this happens, the more confident team will likely win.

 The same principles apply in the workplace.
 When people on your team have low self-confidence, it can hold them back from reaching their full potential.
-That's why it's important to boost the confidence of those around us, especially if we're leading a team.
+That's why it's important to build the confidence of those around us, especially if we're leading a team.

 The strategies we look at in this article focus on building confidence in people you manage.
 However, you can apply many of these strategies to colleagues, and even to your boss.
 If you do this, make sure that you approach them sensitively, and with empathy.